Home » National Parks » Great Smoky Mountains National Park » There is Outstanding Fly Fishing in the Smoky Mountains

 For our fishing adventure, we contact Fly-fishing the Smokies, scheduling a 5-hour wading trip.
 I made reservations over the phone a few months before our trip.
 Everything was as described on the website.
 They attempt to contact you and verify details 24-hours prior to your trip.
 They offer different guided fishing trips on their website, including both wade and float trips.
 Eugene Schuler and his guides, shop and tackle are all first notch!

 We met our guide, Kyle, at the fly shop in Bryson City early in the morning.
-We used our own wade boots and waders.
-However, they are provided as part of the package when you book your trip.
-The waters in Smoky Mountain National Park are cold in June and can provide excellent fishing all the year.
+While we brought our own wade boots and waders, these are included if you book a guided trip.
+The waters in Great Great Smoky Mountains National Park are cold in June and can provide excellent fishing all the year round.
 Having a good pair of chest waders and wading boots with wool socks will keep your feet comfortable for the entire day.
 Our gear included a Redington Crosswater 9-foot 5-wt fly rod with a floating line with a 5X tippet.
 It is advisable to bring a rain jacket, a hat, and sunscreen.

 Fly rod with reel sitting on the ground